neurosnap/starfx/docs/posts/learn.md

 `starfx` is different in a number of ways.

-First, we combine both state and side-effect management into a single cohesive unit.
+We combine both state and side-effect management into a single cohesive unit.
 This streamlines the implementation of your web app.

-Second, business logic does not live inside of `react`, rather, it lives inside of the side-effect system.
+Our business logic does not live inside of `react`, rather, it lives inside of the side-effect system.
 We are not shackled by `react` lifecycle hooks, in fact, `starfx` has virtually no concept of `react` at all -- except for a couple of hooks.
-Then entire system is designed, from the ground up, to not need `react` at all in order to function.
+The entire system is designed, from the ground up, to not need `react` at all in order to function.
 At the end of the day, `starfx` works by subscribing to and publishing events.
 Those events could come from `react`, but they could also come from anywhere.

-Thirdly, we have taken the best part about `express` and `koa` and applied it to fetching API data on the front-end.
+We have taken the best part about `express` and `koa` and applied it to fetching API data on the front-end.
 What this means is that we have a powerful middleware system that we can leverage on the front-end.

+We built a state management system leveraging the concept of a database schema.
+We took inspiration from [zod](https://zod.dev) to build an ergonomic and powerful state system leveraging reusable slice helpers.
+With our schema and custom built store, we can replace all of boilerplate with a single function call `createSchema()`.

-# Why does `starfx` use js generators?
+# Why does `starfx` use [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)?

 Generators give us -- the library authors -- more control over how side-effects are handled within a javascript runtime environment.
 There are things that we